Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 +++

-When I first started using Linux in 2006, I remember dreaming of a Linux Console.
-It wasn't so far fetched, the PlayStation 3 had just been released with OtherOS support which allowed users to install Linux (or BSD).
-Still, it seemed that a hackable Linux-first console seemed like it would only ever be a dream.
+When I first started using Linux in 2006 I remember dreaming of a Linux Console.
+The idea maybe wasn't so far fetched at the time, the PlayStation 3 had just been released with OtherOS support which allowed users to install Linux (or BSD).
+Still, it seemed that a Linux-first console would only ever be a dream.
 Now in 2022, Valve's Steam Deck is a hackable Linux-first portable console.

 Today, we'll be putting Nix on it, because what's Linux without Nix?